Master of Architecture II

 We explore architecture as a field of open experimentation while remaining grounded in a shared commitment to the social good.
 The Master of Architecture I professional degree and Master of Architecture II post-professional programs embrace the role of the architect in contemporary society as a politically engaged, positive agent of change.
 Using New York City as a laboratory, our curriculum propels students into the urban landscape to connect with stakeholders and to draw inspiration from the city’s teeming diversity.
 With rigorous education in handcraft, digital fabrication, history, contemporary architectural theory, technology, and sustainable building practices, students graduate as multivalent and agile thinkers, ready to confront difficult and unpredictable design challenges with innovative ideas.
 Come join us if you want to use design to make the world a better place.

-Students will have the opportunity to take a number of elective courses in areas of their own special interest.
-These may be selected from among those offered in the programs of the Spitzer School as well as from other institutions in the CUNY system, including the Graduate Center.
+Students have the opportunity to take a number of elective courses and pursue independent study coursework and teaching opportunities in areas of their own special interest.
+These may be selected from programs of the Spitzer School as well as from other City University of New York institutions, including the Graduate Center.
 Students are strongly encouraged to seek these points of conjuncture between architecture and related disciplines that are most meaningful to their individual development as practitioners.

 Total Program Credits: 48